roseengineering/bdbstore/README.md

 DB C API.
 The object's methods for manipulating this handle are as
 follows:

-    db.cursor([options], callback)
+    err = db.open(filename, [options, [mode]])

+The method opens a database by calling DB->open().
+The access method for the new database can be changed from Btrees by setting the hash, heap, recno, queue or unknown options properties to true.
+Mode is the file mode bits for the database file.
+This method returns null or an error object.

+    err = db.close()

-The method calls DB->cursor() to create a cursor for the database.
+The method calls DB->close() to close the database object.
-The calllback is called with null or an error object from the call as the first argument.
-The second argument passed is a cursor object which has methods for manipulating the created cursor.
-This method returns undefined.
+This method returns null or an error object.

     db.get(key, [options], callback)